Camp Gordon Johnston WWII Museum

 Camp Gordon Johnston WWII Museum, currently located at 1873 Highway 98 West, Carrabelle, Florida, was established to honor and preserve the heritage of the men and women who trained at the camp during WWII.
 Camp Gordon Johnston opened in 1942 in Carrabelle, FL for the sole purpose of training Infantry Divisions and their support units in amphibious operations by U. S. Army Engineer Special Brigades [ESB].
 This camp trained a quarter of a million men, closing in June of 1946.
 Three infantry divisions and two special brigades left here after receiving amphibious training to confront tyranny both in Europe and the Pacific.

 The Museum displays 4,000 square feet of history relating to the camp and the units that trained here and tells stories of those service men and women who were stationed here or locals residents who served in WWII.

-Come see artifacts, photos, memorabilia and stories of members of the Armed Forces as well as local and civil servant personnel who trained and worked here during the WWII years.
+Come see artifacts, photos, vehicles, memorabilia and stories of members of the Armed Forces as well as local and civil servant personnel who trained and worked here during the WWII years.
 Learn about their dedication, fears and heroism at our museum.
+Be sure to check out our recently constructed Motor Pool building housing our WWII DUKW, Jeep and Lieferwagen.
 Enjoy a self-guided tour through our wonderful newly created displays.
 Guided tours are also available with advanced request.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.